-After our in town camping experience in Madison, we decided to camp a little way outside of Des Moines.
+After our city camping experience in Madison, we decided to camp a little way outside of Des Moines.
 We had good experiences just winging it and getting camp sites, but our luck ran out in Des Moines.
 The place that we picked was filled up or reserved by the time we arrived.
-It looked great and we wished we could have stayed, but instead we had to drive further on to a Conservation Corp park.
-It was amazing and I am glad we ended up there, so lady luck was with us all along.
+It looked great and we wished we could have stayed, but instead we had to drive further on to a different park.
+Cherry Glen Campground was run by the Conservation Corp and It was amazing.
+I am glad we ended up there, so lady luck was with us all along.
 The sites were spaced out and we were able to pick the one we wanted at the back of the camp ground.
-It was an extremely difficult back in (I have heard it called a blind back in), but we worked as a team and made it in without a problem.
+It was an extremely difficult back in (I have heard it called a blind back in).
+We worked as a team and made it in without a problem.

 While we were staying at this amazing park my back was in misery.
 I must have hurt it in Madison hauling water to the campsite.
 Since we were rained out for the day, we decided to stay in camp and I was able to recover to a manageable level with Sarah’s help.
 To adventure across the country with three kids is definitely a team endeavor that requires everyone (including the kids) working together.
 I am truly grateful to have a wife that is amazing in so many ways!

 There was lots of ways to learn at the Des Moines Capitol and everyone walked away with some new information.